joinpursuit/pursuit-crypto-lessons/fundamentals/interopability.md

-# Lesson 3: Interoperability Between Blockchains and Blockchain Transfers
+# Lesson 3: Interoperability and Composability

 Welcome to the third lesson of our blockchain curriculum!
-In this lesson, we will discuss the concept of interoperability between blockchains and explore various methods of transferring assets between different blockchain networks.
+In this lesson, we will discuss the concept of composability of decentralized applications and the interoperability between blockchains and explore various methods of transferring assets between different blockchain applications and networks.

+## What is Composability?

+Composability refers to the ability of different decentralized applications (dApps) to interact with one another seamlessly.
+In the traditional software world, applications are often built in silos, and integration with other applications is complicated and challenging.
+However, in the blockchain ecosystem, dApps are designed to be highly modular and interoperable, allowing them to work together efficiently.

+Composability in blockchain dApps is made possible by the use of open standards and protocols.
+For example, Ethereum's smart contract system allows developers to build dApps that can interact with other smart contracts on the blockchain.
+These smart contracts can be used to create new financial instruments, governance systems, and other applications that can work seamlessly with other dApps.

+One of the significant benefits of composability is that it allows developers to build more complex and innovative applications by combining existing building blocks.
+For example, DeFi (Decentralized Finance) protocols are highly composable, and different protocols can be combined to create more complex financial instruments.
+This allows developers to build new applications that were previously impossible or highly complex to create.

+Composability also promotes innovation and collaboration within the blockchain ecosystem.
+Developers can build on top of existing dApps and protocols, creating new products and services that enhance the overall ecosystem's value.
+This leads to a virtuous cycle of innovation, with each new development inspiring further innovation and development.

+However, composability can also create new challenges for developers and users.
+The complex interactions between different dApps can create new attack vectors and increase the risk of smart contract vulnerabilities.
+Developers must be mindful of these risks and take steps to ensure that their dApps are secure and resilient to attack.

+Overall, composability is a crucial feature of blockchain dApps that enables developers to create innovative applications that can work seamlessly with other protocols and services on the blockchain.
+As the ecosystem continues to evolve, we can expect composability to play an increasingly important role in the development of new dApps and services.

 ## What is Interoperability?